Loading blog post...

 We sometimes fail to recognize their behavior for what it is.
 We’ve been so used to it that we started normalizing it.
 This is where unknowing enables them.

-To help you identify if this is happening in your life, let’s look at some real-world gaslighting examples.
+If you're still unsure what is gaslighting, these real-life examples can help you recognize how gaslighting appears in everyday conversations and relationships.
 If you’ve been dealing with these phrases repeated in your house, then it is time to step back.

 In every one of these gaslighting examples, the responsibility for the conflict is shifted away from the perpetrator and placed squarely on the victim's character or mental health.